- MS-14-REF, Box 3, Folder 3

 - UA-43, PB Box 9, Folders 6-9

-Fonds consists of fiction, non-fiction and poetry manuscripts, a notebook, leaflets and periodicals, newspaper clippings, and a hardcover copy of The Growing Question, a gardening book published by Fillmore in 1957.
+Fonds consists of fiction, non-fiction and poetry manuscripts, one notebook, leaflets and periodicals, newspaper clippings, and a hardcover copy of The Growing Question, a gardening book published by Fillmore in 1957.
 Materials relate to Fillmore's interests in horticulture and political activism.

 Fillmore, Roscoe A.